 Agricultural Marketing Service, USDA.

-This proposed rule would implement a recommendation from the Florida Tomato Committee (Committee) to redistrict and reapportion producer representation on the Committee currently prescribed under the marketing order for tomatoes grown in Florida.
-This action would reduce the number of districts from four to two and reapportion producer membership on the Committee to provide equitable representation from both districts.
+This rule implements a recommendation from the Florida Tomato Committee (Committee) to redistrict and reapportion producer representation on the Committee currently prescribed under the marketing order for tomatoes grown in Florida.
+This action will reduce the number of districts from four to two and reapportion producer membership on the Committee to provide equitable representation from both districts.